amirhossein-razlighi/Gemma_RA/README.md

 # Gemma_RA

-Open-source research assistant and experiment loop for Gemma on Ollama.
+Open-source research assistant and experiment loop for Gemma4 on Ollama.

 Gemma_RA can read papers, search arXiv, synthesize literature, propose research directions, and execute constrained workspace experiments from a free-form `INSTRUCTIONS.md`.

 ## TL;DR

-- Local-first research assistant powered by Gemma via Ollama
+- Local-first research assistant powered by Gemma4 via Ollama
 - Reads local PDFs and searches arXiv by professor name
 - Produces structured outputs for summaries, reviews, ideas, and experiment plans
 - Can run code, inspect logs, edit files, and iterate inside a constrained workspace
-- Ships with a demo where the agent tunes a regression task until it succeeds
+- Look at the demo where the agent tunes a regression task until it succeeds!

 ## Why This Is Fun